Michael Dederer, founder of Rockey Group and Crystal Mountain, dies at 88

 Michael Dederer was as Pacific Northwest as they come, a man raised on the water and in the mountains of the region, who delved into its entrepreneurial spirit as one of the founders of the Rockey Group public-relations firm and of the Crystal Mountain ski resort.

-Mr. Dederer, whom his son, Dave, described as “tall, dark, handsome and interested in you,” passed away March 7 at Kindred Healthcare in Seattle from complications resulting from a fall.
+Dederer, whom his son, Dave, described as “tall, dark, handsome and interested in you,” passed away March 7 at Kindred Healthcare in Seattle from complications resulting from a fall.
 He was 88.

 “He had this intense love of the mountains, of books, of photography and his family,” said his daughter, the writer and author Claire Dederer, of Bainbridge Island.
 “The things you love and care about make you who you are.”

-Mr. Dederer was born at Swedish Hospital in Seattle on April 30, 1932, to Michael and Clare Dederer.
+Dederer was born at Swedish Hospital in Seattle on April 30, 1932, to Michael and Clare Dederer.
 His father was the president of the Seattle Fur Exchange, the international fur auction house.
 His mother died of leukemia, and his father moved himself and his two sons in with his wife’s two sisters and her mother on Queen Anne Hill. (“It took those three women to take the place of his mother,” Claire Dederer said).

 He attended Coe Elementary and Queen Anne High School, then the University of Washington, where he studied journalism, was the sports editor of The Daily and managed the varsity baseball team.

-During service in the U.S. Army, Mr. Dederer joined the transportation corps as an officer and at one point was stationed in Germany, where, at 22, he was commanding officer of trains between East and West Berlin.
+During service in the U.S. Army, Dederer joined the transportation corps as an officer and at one point was stationed in Germany, where, at 22, he was commanding officer of trains between East and West Berlin.
 It left him with a love of German culture and helped develop what his children both described as “laconic” grace under pressure.

-Once back in the States, Mr. Dederer became a ski bum, living out of his car and bartering for lodging and lift tickets for the slopes of Aspen and Sun Valley.
+Once back in the States, Dederer became a ski bum, living out of his car and bartering for lodging and lift tickets for the slopes of Aspen and Sun Valley.

 Returning home to Seattle, he began what would be a long career in public relations, working as an account executive for Kraft, Smith.
 After working PR for the 1962 Seattle World’s Fair, he joined Jay Rockey to found The Rockey Company, which secured accounts with Boeing, Burlington Northern, Alyeska Pipeline and Sealaska, the Alaska Native Corporation, a relationship he treasured.